 Separately, the Supreme Court distinguished Quippo from Duro Felguera, since the latter involved 4 agreements providing for domestic arbitration and 2 for international arbitration; each of them having Hyderabad as the venue.
 Further, Duro was decided in the context of an application under Section 11(6) of the Act.

 In contradiction, all four agreements in Quippo involved domestic arbitration with almost identical arbitral mechanisms.
 The only difference was that one of them provided for Kolkata as the venue.
-Interestingly, the Supreme Court also remarked that highlighted the provision for curial law in Indian arbitration under Section 20 and Court noted the specification of a ‘place of arbitration’ may have special significance in an International Commercial Arbitration, where the place of arbitration may determine which curial law would apply.
+Interestingly, the Supreme Court also highlighted the provision for curial law in Indian arbitration under Section 20; and noted that the specification of a ‘place of arbitration’ may have special significance in an International Commercial Arbitration, where the place of arbitration may determine which curial law would apply.
 However, in a domestic arbitration like Quippo, the applicable substantive and curial law would be the same.

 It was held that the respondent had, by its conduct, waived all objections to the venue of arbitration and consolidation of disputes.
 The appeal was thus allowed.